List of Mazinger characters: Gandal

 Under the orders of King Vega, General Gandal is in charge of the invasion of Earth by the Vegan empire, but lets his right-hand man Blaki do much of the dirty work during the show's first season.

-Gandal's unusual feature is to share his body with a feminine creature known as Lady Gandal.
-In the show's first season, his face actually splits open to show the diminutive figure of Lady Gandal from the inside.
+Gandal's unusual feature is that his body is a host to a feminine creature known as Lady Gandal, hidden away within his head.
+In the show's first season, his face actually splits and the left and right halves swing open to show the diminutive figure of Lady Gandal inside.
 After Gandal is wounded in episode 27, Lady Gandal appears in a different way: her face replaces Gandal's when she speaks and she sometimes takes control of their common body.
 This is a similar masculine-feminine duality to the one seen in Baron Ashura, another Go Nagai villain, but unlike Ashura's feminine and masculine sides, Gandal and Lady Gandal have two distinct personalities.

 Gandal is a brutal and scheming military man, but not particularly imaginative and extremely loyal to King Vega.
 Lady Gandal is sometimes depicted as more cunning and ruthless than him.
-After too many defeats against Grendizer, Gandal is forced by King Vega to share power with Minister Zuril.
+After too many defeats against Grendizer, Gandal is forced by King Vega to share power with Minister Zurill.

 In the show's last episode, Gandal fights against Grendizer using his own robot.
-After he fails, narrowly escaping with his life, Lady Gandal becomes frustrated and takes control of their common body, in an attempt to murder King Vega and then propose a truce to planet Earth.
-Gandal retakes control of the body and shoots him/herself in the face, killing Lady Gandal.
+After he fails, narrowly escaping with his life, Lady Gandal becomes frustrated and takes control of his body, in an attempt to murder King Vega and then propose a truce to planet Earth.
+Gandal retakes control of the body and shoots himself in the face, killing Lady Gandal.
 Though wounded, Gandal then goes to fight Grendizer again, only to die in battle.

 In France and in the province of Quebec, Canada he is named Minos.